 How Does Cognitive Behavioral Therapy Differ From Other Depression Treatments?

-The focus and method of cognitive behavioral therapy sets it apart from other, more traditional therapies:
+The focus and method of cognitive behavioral therapy sets it apart from other forms of talk therapy:

-CBT is time limited.
+- CBT is often time limited.
 Typically, treatment with CBT lasts 14 to 16 weeks.

 Who Can Benefit From CBT?